-The Facebook algorithm change back in February 2017 delivered a huge blow to content sites.
-That’s because many of them relied on the social platform as a source of cheap traffic.
+That update delivered a huge blow to content sites.
+That’s because many of them relied on the social platform as a source of cheap traffic to the exclusion of all else.
 Little Things closed down because it relied too heavily on it, leaving the rest of the marketing world left to wonder how long their own social campaigns would last.
+Those paying attention knew they’d need to change their digital marketing strategies to avoid the same fate.

 To be honest, though, this shouldn’t have caught anyone by surprise.
-Facebook updates more frequently than most of us think, shaking things up just a little too frequently to let advertisers get comfortable.
+Facebook rolls out updates more frequently than most of us think, shaking things up just a little too frequently to let advertisers get comfortable (and not in an endearing way).
 You can take some steps to minimize the impact of those changes, but advertisers will always be at the mercy of the platform they’re using.

 That’s just good business.